 Product Leadership Pillar #4: Technical and UX Skills

 To me, Product Managers and Leaders need to understand how their product is built.
 I’m not saying they should be coding or playing Architect.
 I’m advocating for a deep understanding of the technologies being used and how they fit together.
-For example, a PM building a SaaS product should understand the basics of software engineering, SaaS, SOA, Internet technologies, etc.
+For example, a PM building a SaaS product should understand the basics of software engineering, SaaS, SOA, Internet technologies, etc. Or Product Leaders working on connected products should have a strong understanding of the value of the Internet of Things (IoT) and the IoT frameworks they can use to merge business and technology decisions.

 A technology-savvy Product Leader has huge advantages like: